wardbox/shadowfax-ui/packages/cli/README.md

-# @wardbox/brand-ui
+# shadowfax-ui

 A CLI tool for managing shadcn components with base/brand layering.
+Like its namesake - the lord of all horses from The Lord of the Rings - this tool aims to be swift, reliable, and elegant in managing your UI components.

 This tool helps you create and maintain a two-layer architecture for your UI components:
 - Base layer: Original shadcn components
 - Brand layer: Your customized versions with additional functionality